EK-Seong/SCM/README.md

 #### Family Violence and Covid19 Outbreak
 'family_violence.zip' : zip file for all the data, codes, graphs ...
 (Need to update this file)

+'family_violence' folder for the Applied Micro team project.